bigwiv/Biopython-cn/chr9.rst

 This time you can immediately spot the Biopython application note as the third hit (PubMed ID 19304878).

-Now, let°Øs do that all again but with the history °≠ *TODO*.
+Now, let‚Äôs do that all again but with the history ‚Ä¶ *TODO*.

-And finally, don°Øt forget to include your *own* email address in the Entrez calls.
+And finally, don‚Äôt forget to include your *own* email address in the Entrez calls.